 Nestled in the woods of Bainbridge Island, The Island School is an independent kindergarten through fifth grade elementary school educating students from across Kitsap County.
 Founded in 1977, the school engages the mind and heart of every child in a culture that values excellent education, innate curiosity, joy in learning, and respect and appreciation for others.
 Our teachers are caring and accomplished educators who model a love of lifelong learning.
 Teachers know each child deeply and devote tireless effort to meet children’s individual needs.
 Art, music, physical education and Spanish are core parts of our educational program.
 Kids love to learn at The Island School.
 We are a community of students, teachers, staff, parents, grandparents, relatives and friends working together.
 We are committed to a strong financial aid program to maintain economic diversity in our school community.
 The Island School is accredited by the Northwest Association of Independent Schools.

 The Wilderness Land Trust is headquartered on Bainbridge Island, and works to protect wild places for all Americans, including the residents of the island who enjoy hiking, camping, horseback riding, hunting and fishing in designated or proposed wilderness areas.
 People live, work and raise their families on Bainbridge Island because of the proximity and access to public lands.
 Washington’s designated wilderness is a wildlife safe-haven for threatened and endangered species, a reservoir for clean air and water, and an opportunity to experience the profound beauty of nature.
-Our lands program currently has five active projects just a short drive from the island, specifically in the Wild Sky Wilderness and Henry M. Jackson Wilderness.
+Our lands program currently has eight active projects just a short drive from the island, specifically in the Wild Sky Wilderness and Henry M. Jackson Wilderness.
 Our goal is to systematically acquire private inholdings to remove the threat of residential and resort development, road construction, mining and logging, stitching together the fabric of the wilderness and eventually making it whole for future generations.